spences10/mcp-n8n-builder/plan.md

 ## Overview

-This document outlines the plan for creating a Model Context Protocol (MCP) server that enables programmatic creation and management of n8n workflows.
-The MCP server will provide tools and resources for interacting with n8n's REST API, allowing AI assistants to build, modify, and manage workflows without direct user intervention.
+This document outlines the plan for the Model Context Protocol (MCP) server that enables programmatic creation and management of n8n workflows.
+The MCP server provides tools and resources for interacting with n8n's REST API, allowing AI assistants to build, modify, and manage workflows without direct user intervention.

 ## What is n8n?